ncx-co/forestsamplr/README.md

 Please take a look at the [contribution guidelines](https://github.com/SilviaTerra/forest_sampling/wiki/Contribution-Guidelines).

 Wish-list areas include:
-* Data
+* Test existing functions with data you have access to, suggest feature improvements
-* Additional functions for workups
+* Add additional functions for sampling design workups
-* Edits for easier function use
+* Edit existing functions to be more useful in practice

 ## How to Download from GitHub